asjohnston-asf/nisar-docs/accessing-nisar/vertex.md

 ```
 Click the **Filters** button to expose additional parameters that can be used to narrow your search.

 The **Filters** panel enables date-based filtering.
 Specify a start and end date to define the search range.
-Toggling on "Seasonal Search" allows retrival of products generated annually within the selected overall date range.

 ```{figure} ../assets/vertex-date-filters.png
 :label: vertex-date-filters